telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 - "menu" - the user can filter via the menu after clicking the filter icon.
 - "menu, row" - the user can filter with both modes above enabled.

+> When the `filterable.mode` property is set to `"row"` or `"menu, row"`, the Grid dataSource instance is copied and applied to the Kendo UI AutoComplete widgets used for string filtering.
+This will cause one additional read request per string column.
+The AutoComplete dataSources do not perform paging and will use a collection of the unique column values only.

 #### Example - set mode option to use both "menu" and "row" modes simultaneously

         <div id="grid"></div>